Kirillov-Reshetikhin crystals $B^{7,s}$ for type $E_7^{(1)}$: Introduction

 \section{Introduction}

 An important class of finite-dimensional representations for affine Lie algebras are the \defn{Kirillov--Reshetikhin (KR) modules}, which are characterized by their Drinfel'd polynomials~\cite{CP95,CP98}.
 We denote a KR module by $W^{r,s}$, where $r$ is a node of the classical Dynkin diagram and $s$ is a positive integer.
 KR modules have been well-studied and have many interesting properties.
-For example, their characters (resp.~$q$-characters) are solutions the Q-system (resp.~T-system)~\cite{Hernandez10} (see also~\cite{KNS11} and references therein).
-Moreover, graded Demazure characters of tensor products of KR modules are nonsymmetric Macdonald polynomials at $t=0$ for untwisted affine types~\cite{LNSSS14,LNSSS14II,LNSSS15}.
+For example, their characters (resp.~$q$-characters) are solutions of the Q-system (resp.~T-system)~\cite{Hernandez10} (see also~\cite{KNS11} and references therein).
+Moreover, graded (Demazure-type) characters of tensor products of single-column KR modules are (nonsymmetric) Macdonald polynomials at $t=0$ for untwisted affine types~\cite{LNSSS14,LNSSS14II,LNSSS15}.

 One significant aspect of a KR module $W^{r,s}$ is that it (conjecturally) admits a crystal base~\cite{HKOTY99,HKOTT02} despite not being a highest weight module.
 The corresponding crystal of $W^{r,s}$ is called a \defn{Kirillov--Reshetikhin (KR) crystal} and denoted by $B^{r,s}$.
-KR crystals have been shown to exist in all nonexceptional types in~\cite{OS08}, types $G_2^{(1)}$ and $D_4^{(3)}$ in~\cite{Naoi18}, and for $r$ being in the orbit of or adjacent to $0$ in all affine types from the general theory~\cite{KKMMNN91,KKMMNN92}.
+KR crystals have been shown to exist in all nonexceptional types in~\cite{OS08}, types $G_2^{(1)}$ and $D_4^{(3)}$ in~\cite{Naoi18}, for a number of nodes in exceptional types~\cite{BS20,NS19}, and for $r$ being in the orbit of or adjacent to $0$ in all affine types from the general theory~\cite{KKMMNN91,KKMMNN92}.
 An open problem is to determine a uniform model for KR crystals.
 This has been achieved for $B^{r,1}$ by using Kashiwara's construction of projecting an extremal level-zero module/crystal~\cite{K02}.
 This was done explicitly by Naito and Sagaki using Lakshmibai--Seshadri (LS) paths~\cite{NS03,NS06,NS08II}.
-The construction of Kashiwara was also recently shown to partially extend to general $B^{r,s}$ in nonexceptional affine types (conjecturally in all affine types)~\cite{LS18}.
+The construction of Kashiwara was also shown to partially extend to general $B^{r,s}$ in nonexceptional affine types (conjecturally in all affine types)~\cite{LS18}.
 In contrast, the models in~\cite{FOS09,JS10,KMOY07,Yamane98} are all type-dependent, but are given for $B^{r,s}$ for all $s$.

 KR crystals are connected with mathematical physics.
 For instance, tensor products of KR modules are used to describe certain vertex models and are related with Heisenberg spin chains by the $X=M$ conjecture of~\cite{HKOTY99,HKOTT02}.
 The $X=M$ conjecture implies a fermionic formula for the graded characters of a tensor product of KR crystals; see~\cite{OSS18,Scrimshaw17} for recent progress.
 Furthermore, tensor products of KR crystals describe the dynamics of soliton cellular automata, a generalization of the Takehashi--Satsuma box-ball system (which is an ultradiscrete version of the Korteweg--de Vries (KdV) equation).
 We refer the reader to~\cite{IKT12,LS17} for more details.
 Another important (conjectural) property of KR crystals is that they are perfect~\cite{FOS10,KKMMNN91,KKMMNN92,KMOY07,Yamane98}, a technical condition that allows highest weight crystals to be modeled using a semi-infinite tensor product known as the Kyoto path model~\cite{KKMMNN92}.